 Indeed, peace overtures from Japan were greeted with air assaults; notably, on May 23 and 25, 1945, with the greatest air raid of the Pacific war.
 More than 500 massive B-29 “Superfortress” bombers unleashed 4,500 tons of incendiary bombs on the heart of the already battered Japanese capital.
 Generating gale-force winds, the exploding incendiaries obliterated Tokyo’s commercial center and railway yards and consumed the Ginza entertainment district.
 Two days later, on May 25, a second strike of 502 “Superfortress” planes roared low over Tokyo, raining down some 4,000 tons of explosives.
 Together, these two B-29 raids destroyed 56 square miles, or half of the Japanese capital.

-The May and June, fire bombings had destroyed much of the country’s six largest cities, killing between 112,000 and 126,762 people and rendering millions homeless.
-From mid June until the end of the war, the firebombing was extended to undefended smaller and medium sized cities.
-On one night June 17, Hamamatsu, Kagoshima, Ōmuta, Fukuoka and Yokkaichi were each attacked and completely destroyed by a wing of B-29s using similar tactics to those employed in the firebombing raids against the major cities.
+The May and June fire bombings had destroyed much of the country’s six largest cities, killing between 112,000 and 126,762 people and rendering millions homeless.
+From mid June until the end of the war, the firebombing was extended to undefended smaller and medium size cities.
+On one night of June 17, 1945 Hamamatsu, Kagoshima, Ōmuta, Fukuoka and Yokkaichi were each attacked and completely destroyed by a wing of B-29s using similar tactics to those employed in the firebombing raids against the major cities.

-While it is true that there was a war party in Japan, on June 22 Emperor Hirohito intervened as leader of a peace faction and called a meeting of the Supreme War Council, which included the prime minister, the foreign minister and the leading military figures.
+While it is true that there was a war party in Japan, as Okinawa was fully secured on June 22, Emperor Hirohito intervened as leader of a peace faction and called a meeting of the Supreme War Council, which included the prime minister, the foreign minister and the leading military figures.

 “We have heard enough of this determination of yours to fight to the last soldiers,” said Emperor.
 “We wish that you, leaders of Japan, will strive now to study the ways and the means to conclude the war.
 In doing so, try not to be bound by the decisions you have made in the past.”
 Note that in April Hirohito had “advised” that the bushido or samurai last ender approach be abandoned. …